mlavi/hugo/content/post/container-infrastructure-strategy.md

 This is an incomplete thought: I will continue and reorganize it.

-You must address your audience.
+Any solution must properly address the audience.
 For developers, a development container might have everything needed for production but also add troubleshooting and development tools.
 For production, we would use the lighter version of the developer container by omitting the extras accomplishing a minimal difference between dev and prod!